Wombosvideo/tw-animate-css/docs/animations/accordion.md

 # Accordion Animations

-Until browser support for [`interpolate-size`][MDN_Interpolate_Size] is more widespread, a CSS variable is used to define the full height of the accordion content.
-You can set one of the following classes to the accordion content to set the height:

-- `--radix-accordion-content-height` as in the [Radix documentation][Radix_Docs]
-- `--bits-accordion-content-height` as in the [BitsUI documentation][Bits_Docs]

 ## `animate-accordion-down`

 Animation for opening an accordion.
 This animation slides the accordion content down until it reaches its full height.
+You need to [specify the content height](#setting-content-height) for this animation to work.

 <table>
 <thead>